Apply now to the International Economy and Business MSc Program

-At the Institute of World Economy, we offer multiple paths to enrollment.
-Whether you want to do your studies completely in the exciting city of Budapest, or you would like to improve your skills through a double degree program.
+At the Institute of World Economy, we offer multiple paths to enrolment.
+Whether you want to do your studies completely in Budapest, or you would like to improve your skills through a double degree program.
 Whether you want to work for a MSc or a PhD degree.
 You’ll find an accessible path to meet your goals.

-Check out first the Admission Requirements to join our International Economy and Business MSc Program!
+Check out here the Admission Requirements to join our International Economy and Business MSc Program.

 Applicants are required to present an authenticated copy of at least a BA/BSc degree both in the original language and in English, as well as an official copy of the transcript of their studies.
 Graduating students need to send their certificates after the defense of the thesis work.

 2) Successful entrance exam